-The MyHeritage Autosomal DNA Test for Ancestry is the standard test offered by MyHeritage which is an autosomal DNA test that uses software algorithms to test your DNA and compares it to other DNA samples in their database.
+The MyHeritage Autosomal DNA Test for Ancestry is the standard test offered by MyHeritage which is an autosomal DNA testing that uses software algorithms to test your DNA and compare it to other DNA samples in their database.
 This allows them to provide you with a percentage-based ethnicity breakdown, which shows exactly what percentage of each ethnicity from 42 ethnic regions around the world you are.
-This will tell you where your ancestors came from and what percentage of your DNA originated from each of these different regions.
+This will tell you where your ancestors came from and what percentage of your DNA originated from each of these different geographical regions.

 Unfortunately, beyond this raw data, MyHeritage does not provide you with extensive details about what might have caused your ancestors to migrate to or from a particular region.

 In addition to this, you will be shown potential family members whose genetic sequences match yours.
 While this does come with a free family tree building software that you and your family can use to build a family tree with details and photos of each family member, this feature does fall short compared to other DNA testing services.
 This is due to the fact that there are simply not as many potential matches to be found on MyHeritage as their database has far fewer samples of DNA.

 For example, if you were to find 200 matches of potential relatives on MyHeritage, you would find 3000+ matches on AncestryDNA.

 If you opt to pay the monthly subscription of $11.87/month you will receive several upgrades, including: